Fossá Waterfall

 You will have the chance to get really close to the waterfall and feel the water crashing at the rocky bottom of the waterfall.
 Soak up the power of the waterfall, have a sip of the pure clean water and get refreshed.

-Fossá Waterfall is 140 metres tall.
+Fossá Waterfall is 140 metres (459 feet) tall.
 The water flow is incredible and a real sight to behold.
 There is something about the waterfalls in the Faroe Islands.
 This waterfall is no exception and is a real treat to experience.
+Fossá Waterfall gets its water from pyramid-shaped Mount Víkartindur and other nearby mountains.

 Other great attractions